 4. Green Tea Extract: The Best Home Remedy for Sensitive Skin

-5. Lemon Juice: Use with Caution
+5. Lemon Juice: Excellent, but Use with Caution

-Lemon juice can be a very powerful acne-fighting ingredient, but it comes with a few warning labels.
+Lemon juice can be a very powerful acne-fighting ingredient 💪, but it comes with a few warning labels.
 First, lemon juice sold by the bottle typically isn’t as effective.
 For the best results, you’ll want to use fresh lemons.
-Second, lemon juice should never be used alone because it will almost definitely irritate the skin.
+Second, lemon juice 🍋 should never be used alone because it will almost definitely irritate the skin.
 We recommend combining it with one or two of the other ingredients on this list to dilute its harshness.
 Third, it can create light or dark spots when left on dark skin for too long or when used in high concentrations.

-We love to promote home remedies for acne, but there are some that simply don’t work, or can actually make acne worse.
-Avoid the setbacks and stay far away from these home “remedies”: apple cider vinegar, baking soda, toothpaste, coconut oil, and oatmeal.
+Some DIY remedies simply don’t work, or can actually make acne worse.
+Avoid the setbacks and stay far away from the following: apple cider vinegar, baking soda, toothpaste, coconut oil, and oatmeal.

 1. Apple Cider Vinegar: Too Acidic

 As an added note, some sources recommend combining baking soda with apple cider vinegar, and we just want to express what a truly terrible idea this is.
-Baking soda and apple cider vinegar can be used to unclog a bath tub drain, which means it is far too harsh for your skin.
+Baking soda and apple cider vinegar can be used to unclog a bath tub drain 🛁, which means it is far too harsh for your skin.

 3. Toothpaste: The Wrong Chemicals

-Because toothpaste effectively kills the germs in your mouth, some sources claim it can also kill p. acnes bacteria and “dry out” acne.
-This might be the most popular of the home remedies for acne that simply do not work.
-Just because something can kill one type of bacteria, that doesn’t mean it kills all bacteria, and this is one of the main problems with toothpaste.
+Because toothpaste effectively kills the germs in your mouth, some sources claim it can also kill P. acnes bacteria 🦠 and “dry out” acne.
+This might be the most popular of the home treatments that simply do not work.
+Just because something can kill one type of bacterium, that doesn’t mean it kills all bacteria, and this is one of the main problems with toothpaste.
 It’s designed for your teeth, not for your skin.

-4.0 Coconut Oil: Hello, Clogged Pores
+4. Coconut Oil: Hello, Clogged Pores

-Coconut oil is one of the only home remedies for acne that isn’t too harsh.
-Coconut oil is very gentle and may actually be good for dry or sensitive skin—if it didn’t clog pores.
-Before applying anything with oil in the name, you should check where it is on the comedogenicity scale, a scale from 0 to 5 which measures how likely something is to clog your pores.
+Coconut oil isn’t too harsh 🥥.
+In fact, it’s gentle and may be good for dry or sensitive skin—if it didn’t clog pores.
+Before applying anything with oil in the name, you should check where it is on the comedogenicity scale, a scale from 0 to 5, which measures how likely something is to clog your pores.
 Coconut oil ranks as a 4, meaning it is very likely to clog pores, so even though it can make your skin soft and keep it from drying out or getting irritated, it can also clog pores and lead to blackheads and whiteheads.

 5. Oatmeal: Too Much Exfoliation

-One of the home remedies for acne that sounds good but can really do some damage to your skin is the honey-oatmeal mask.
+One of the DIY recipes for pimples that sounds good but can really do some damage to your skin is the honey-oatmeal mask.
 It’s true that honey is one of the best ingredients for any DIY skin care solution, but it can’t make up for the excessive exfoliation power of oatmeal.
 Although it’s good to exfoliate the skin and remove excess dead skin cells and oil, oatmeal takes things too far.
-Its cut edges may not seem so harsh to our fingertips, but when they are rubbed over the skin on our face (which is much thinner and more sensitive), they can do more damage than good.
+When rubbed over the facial skin (which is much thinner and more sensitive), oatmeal can do more damage than good.